Aurora-MC/Drops/README.md

 # DisableDrops
 Simple pocketmine plugin to disable drops on death.
+### Update:
-Edit - Making Commands to disable and enable it and an config
+ - Making Commands to disable and enable it and an config